-- Data recovery can be performed only when the system version is consistent with that of data backup.
+- Data restoration can be performed only when the system version during data backup is consistent with the current system version.

-- Before recovering data when the service is running properly, you are advised to manually back up the latest management data.
-Otherwise, the metadata that is generated after the data backup and before the data recovery will be lost.
+- To restore the data when services are normal, manually back up the latest management data first and then restore the data.
+Otherwise, the data that is generated after the data backup and before the data restoration will be lost.

-- Use the OMS data and LdapServer data that is backed up at the same point in time to recover the data.
+- Use the OMS data and LdapServer data backed up at the same time to restore data.
 Otherwise, the service and operation may fail.

-- By default, the MRS cluster uses DBService to save Hive metadata.
+- By default, MRS clusters use DBService to store Hive metadata.